qmk/qmk_firmware/docs/feature_split_keyboard.md

 ```
 This sets the poll frequency when detecting master/slave when using `SPLIT_USB_DETECT`

-## Hardware Considerations and mods
+## Hardware Considerations and Mods

-While most any Pro Micro can be used, micro controllers like the AVR teensy's and most (if not all) ARM boards require the Split USB Detect.
+While most any Pro Micro can be used, micro controllers like the AVR Teensys and most (if not all) ARM boards require the Split USB Detect.

 However, with the Teensy 2.0 and Teensy++ 2.0, there is a simple hardware mod that you can perform to add VBUS detection, so you don't need the Split USB detection option.